google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> Websites and mobile apps implement Google Analytics differently.
+Note: Websites and mobile apps implement Google Analytics differently.
 This lab covers web sites.
 For mobile apps, see <a href="https://support.google.com/analytics/answer/2587086?hl=en&ref_topic=2587085&rd=1">analytics for mobile applications</a>.

-<strong>Note:</strong> All the names we use for the account and website are arbitrary.
+Note: All the names we use for the account and website are arbitrary.
 They are only used for reference and don't affect analytics.